zopezora/tagent/README.md

 Agent has the following module elements.

 1. Module instance.
-2. Module Variables.
+2. Module Variables container.
-3. Module Object.
+3. Module Objects container.

 When module be closed, also module elements are discarded.
-However, until parse is complete, the module is not closed unless explicitly.
+However, until until parse is completed, the module is not closed unless explicitly force close.

 ###Open/Close, Current Module transition